-As James Cox, founder of Simba Sleep—perhaps the most advanced mattress of choice for ideal sleep—states, “The mattress market was one of the last venues that hadn’t seen any change”, which pushed him to start a company that engineers mattresses that use unique springs which hug a person’s body perfectly.
+As James Cox, founder of Simba Sleep—perhaps the Simba Hybrid mattress of choice for ideal sleep—states, “The mattress market was one of the last venues that hadn’t seen any change”, which pushed him to start a company that engineers mattresses that use unique springs which hug a person’s body perfectly.
 Every mattress is equipped with material that will make it uniquely shaped for each individual—you’ll never find a mattress better fitted for you than Simba Sleep.

 You Have More Willpower